aliasgar55/cpp-basics/notes.md

      it then needs to search the dll file for the specific function being called
 # HOW TO RETURN MULTIPLE VALUES
 1. You can return a structure from a function
-2. Other way is add the return variables as argument to the function
+2. One way is add the return variables as argument to the function
 3. Another way is to return a array, but here each return value needs to be of the same type
 4. One more way is to create a tuple and return
-5. Here returning a struct is the most redable code, and taking output arguments as input is the most efficient way
+5. Here returning a struct is the most readble code, and taking output arguments as input is the most efficient way
+6. In output arguments as input, you pass the variables refs to the function and the function modifies those variables so you can read back the updated values
 # TEMPLATES
 1. If compared to other languages templates can be compared to generics in c# and cpp but are infinitely more powerfull then generics